 |Model Number||Body Color||Included Brushes and Tools||Notes|

 |ZU560C||Blue||Upholstery tool & hard bristle brush, crevice tool & soft bristle brush||Sold in Canada only|

 |ZU561||Red||Upholstery tool & hard bristle brush, crevice tool & soft bristle brush, wide upholstery tool|

 |ZU562||Red||Upholstery tool & hard bristle brush, crevice tool & soft bristle brush, mini motor head|

-The Shark Navigator Lift-Away is a better performing vacuum on all surface types than the BISSELL Adapt Ion Pet.
-The Shark has a bigger dirt compartment, more tools, and it does a much better job on bare floors as well as low and high-pile carpet.
-However, the BISSELL can be used as an even smaller handheld vacuum and it's wireless, which some may prefer.
+The Shark Navigator Lift-Away is a better vacuum than the BISSELL Adapt Ion Pet.
+The Shark has a bigger dirt compartment, more tools, and has a better performance on bare floors as well as low and high-pile carpet.
+However, the BISSELL can be used as an even smaller handheld vacuum and it's cordless, which some may prefer.
 It's also easier to maneuver around the room.